sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 ### Introduction

-The SidecarT board is designed to be used with a web server to host the ROMs.
+The Multi-device board is designed to be used with a web server to host the ROMs.
 This is the recommended way to use the board if you don't want to store the ROM files in the microSD card, as it allows for a more flexible and user-friendly experience.
-This guide will show you how to set up a local HTTP server on your computer and configure the SidecarT board to use it.
+This guide will show you how to set up a local HTTP server on your computer and configure the Multi-device board to use it.

 ### Set up a HTTP server

 There are many ways to set up a HTTP server and there are plenty of tutorials online.
 It's also possible to use a storage cloud service like Amazon S3 to host the ROMs.
 For the purpose of this guide, we will only reference some standard HTTP server setups from the internet.

 {: .note }
-The SidecarT bord does not support HTTPS at the moment.
+The Multi-device bord does not support HTTPS at the moment.
 Make sure to disable HTTPS and use HTTP only.

 {: .note }
-The SidecarT board also only supports access through port 80 and without proxy.
+The Multi-device board also only supports access through port 80 and without proxy.
 Make sure to configure your server accordingly.

 {: .note }